Siliguri–Alipurduar Intercity Express: Coaches

-The 15767 / 68 Siliguri Junction - Alipurduar Junction Intercity Express has nine general unreserved & two SLR (seating with luggage rake) coaches.
+The 15767 / 68 Siliguri Junction - Alipurduar Junction Intercity Express has nine general unreserved and two SLR (seating with luggage rake) coaches.
 It does not carry a pantry car coach.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15767 Siliguri Junction - Alipurduar Junction Intercity Express covers the distance of 161 km in 4 hours 45 mins (34 km/hr) & in 4 hours 00 mins as the 15768 Alipurduar Junction - Siliguri Junction Intercity Express (40 km/hr).
+The 15767 Siliguri Junction - Alipurduar Junction Intercity Express covers the distance of 161 km in 4 hours 45 mins (34 km/h) and in 4 hours 00 mins as the 15768 Alipurduar Junction - Siliguri Junction Intercity Express (40 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't include a Superfast surcharge.